-2022 began with an ongoing Omicron variant surge and industry-wide global supply chain challenges.
+The year began with an ongoing Omicron variant surge and industry-wide global supply chain challenges.
 Healthcare-associated infections (HAIs) also remained high and providers continued to struggle with staff shortages.
-And yet this year was all about looking forward: utilizing the challenges and lessons learned during the pandemic as a catalyst for new and innovative solutions to ultimately make healthcare better and more resilient.
+And yet 2022 was all about looking forward: utilizing the challenges and lessons learned during the pandemic as a catalyst for new and innovative solutions to ultimately make healthcare better and more resilient.
 These solutions were highlighted in the most viewed and discussed stories of this year.

 1). $500 million inventory investment helps strengthen the healthcare supply chain